bsaliou/ChemPrice/README.md

 ### Web Application

-ChemPlot is also available as a web application.
+ChemPrice is also available as a web application.
 You can use it at the following link: [Web Application](https://share.streamlit.io/bsaliou/chemprice-web/main/web_app_chemprice.py).

 ## Installation